 Radioactive Iodine (I-131)

-Expect to pay somewhere between $1,750 and $3,200.
+Expect to pay somewhere in the range of $1,750 to $3,200.
 It feels like a lot, but when you factor in the cost of years of medication and blood tests, it often pays for itself within two years.

 Medication Management